-Note: Separate billing rates should be developed for distinctive types of goods or services when both of the conditions below are met:
+Separate billing rates should be developed for distinctive types of goods or services when all of the conditions below are met.

 - The sales volume of the good or service is significant.

-- The cost of providing the good or service is substantially different from other goods or services.
+- The cost of providing goods or services is substantially different from other goods or services.